sigmundch/DEP-member-interceptors/proposal.md

 * To achieve performance at deployment time, we elminate dirty-checking by rewriting observable fields into properties with write barriers.
 What is especially peculiar about this transformation is that it modifies the source files in-place.
+This adds additional complexity to our build system.
 All other code-generation done by Polymer can be done so that the original source code is unmmodified.

 * Composition of observable expressions is hard and we were forced to move compound expressions into a domain-specific language written in strings and